puppetlabs/puppetlabs-apache/README.md

 ##### `proxy_pass`

 Specifies an array of `path => URI` for a [ProxyPass](http://httpd.apache.org/docs/current/mod/mod_proxy.html#proxypass) configuration.
 Defaults to 'undef'.
-Optionally parameters can be added as an array.
+Optionally parameters and location options can be added as an array.

 ~~~ puppet
 apache::vhost { 'site.name.fdqn':